alire-project/alire/doc/publishing.md

 ### Starting with a local source folder

-Assisting with the creation an upload of a source archive from local sources, as a pre-step to the case just presented, is in our immediate roadmap.
+Assisting with the creation and upload of a source archive from local sources, as a pre-step to the case just presented, is in the roadmap.

 ### Support for complex projects whose sources become multiple Alire crates

-In case your project does not easily map to a single Alire crate (e.g., because you manage multiple project files with different dependencies, or there are other reasons to keep the sources together even if they generate several crates), at this time you will need to prepare individual online source archives (or repositories) and proceed from there.
+In case your project does not easily map to a single Alire crate (e.g., because you manage multiple project files with different dependencies, or there are other reasons to keep the sources together even if they generate several crates), you will need to prepare individual online source archives (or repositories) and proceed from there.

-This is also an important scenario in our roadmap, so stay tuned for more publishing automation designed to support this use case.

 ### Starting from other configurations